HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 CDNs have over 70% adoption of HTTP/2, compared to the nearly 27% of origin pages.
 Similarly, sub-domain and third-party resources on CDNs see an even higher adoption of HTTP/2 at 90% or higher while third-party resources served from origin infrastructure only has 31% adoption.
 The performance gains and other features of HTTP/2 are further covered in the [HTTP/2](./http2) chapter.

-<aside class="note">NB: All requests were made with the latest version of Chrome which supports HTTP/2.
+<aside class="note">Note: All requests were made with the latest version of Chrome which supports HTTP/2.
 When only HTTP/1.1 is reported, this would indicate either unencrypted (non-TLS) servers or servers that don't support HTTP/2.</aside>

 <figure>
   <a href="/static/images/2019/17_CDN/fig19.png">